Singular Hodge theory for combinatorial geometries: Rouquier complexes

-All of the steps of this argument still hold when interpreted equivariantly with respect to any group of symmetries of $\M$ by Lemma \ref{induced reps} and Definition \ref{eqI}. \end{proof}
+Finally, we note the following explicit description of the second term $\bar{\C}^1(\M)$ of the Rouquier complex.
 When the matroid $\M$ has odd rank $2\ell + 1$, the coefficient of $t^\ell$ in \eqref{eqn:inverse KL} is nonzero only for $F = \varnothing$ and $F = E$, which implies that $P_\M(t)$ and $Q_\M(t)$ have the same coefficient of $t^\ell$.
-Combining this with Proposition \ref{prop:Rouquier multiplicities} gives the following result. \begin{corollary} For any matroid $\M$, the second term $\bar{C}^1(\M)$ of the small Rouquier complex is isomorphic to
+Let $\tau(\M)$ denote this coefficient.
+(Note that it is only defined when the rank of $\M$ is odd.)